ampbj/trading/README.md

-This reposirtory contains all the packages require for trading.
+This repository contains all the packages required for trading.